onssoschi/climatehealth/README.md

 To run unit tests:

   * Run `devtools::test()` in the console.
 Tests in `tests/testthat/`.
-Test data in `tests/testthat/testdata/regEngWales.csv` (from https://github.com/gasparrini/2015_gasparrini_Lancet_Rcodedata).

 ## Data

 #### Heat-related mortality data

-We are currently testing the indicator using real heat-related mortality data for England and Wales (``tests/testthat/testdata/regEngWales.csv`).
-The raw data is being used by our team to develop an indicator of heat-related mortality and is taken from https://github.com/gasparrini/2015_gasparrini_Lancet_Rcodedata.
+We are currently testing the indicator using real heat-related mortality data for England and Wales (``tests/testthat/testdata/regEngWalesPop.csv`).
+This has been modified from https://github.com/gasparrini/2015_gasparrini_Lancet_Rcodedata, with an additional column of population estimates.

 This dataset contains daily number of deaths and minimum, maximum, and mean temperature, disaggregated by region (nine English regions).

 ## Project status

-* Refining usability and developing new indicator functions
+* Integrating functions into online platform.
+* Development of functions for other indicators

 ---